johninfra/it-support-and-cybersecurity-labs/README.md

 Experienced in resolving technical issues independently, documenting solutions, and maintaining efficient remote support workflows.

-Seeking a remote IT support or help desk role where I can provide reliable technical assistance, support distributed teams, and grow into a cybersecurity-focused position.
+Seeking an IT support or help desk role where I can provide reliable technical assistance, support distributed teams, and grow into a cybersecurity-focused position.

 ---